How to Complete a Hazmat Bill of Lading

 When you use SpeedShip®, our proprietary transportation management system (TMS), and indicate you’re shipping a hazardous material, you’ll be required to enter the information carriers need to transport your shipment.
 You can’t book a hazmat shipment with any fields left blank or incomplete.

-How to complete the hazmat bill of lading
+How to meet the hazmat BOL requirements

 You should use a standard BOL and complete the shipper and consignee information as you normally would for any shipment.
 On a paper BOL, mark the section labeled “Hazmat” or “H.M.,” with a red X so it stands out.
 If you’re creating a BOL electronically using a TMS, the box will be selected for you.
 Complete each field with the specific information about your hazmat shipment: